juba/rmdformats/README.md

 - The code of `create.doc()` is heavily inspired by the `create.project()` function of the [ProjectTemplate package](http://projecttemplate.net/)
 - The CSS for the `html_docco` format is heavily inspired from the default one of the [docco](https://jashkenas.github.io/docco/) project.
 - The CSS and JavaScript for `readthedown` is adapted from the corresponding `readtheorg` theme of the [org-html-themes](https://github.com/fniessen/org-html-themes) project, which is itself inspired by the [Read the docs](https://readthedocs.org/) [Sphinx](http://sphinx-doc.org/) theme.
+- The CSS and JavaScript for `material` has been taken from the [Material design theme for Bootstrap 3](https://github.com/FezVrasta/bootstrap-material-design) project and its [presentation page](https://fezvrasta.github.io/bootstrap-material-design/)
 - JavaScript and HTML code for code folding and tabbed sections are taken from the RStudio's default `rmarkdown` HTML template

 The `html_clean` styling and features are very similar to the ones from the great